cmerrill01/startup/README.md

 - **Application elements:** Used card-like formatting to enhance visibility of data the player will use for decision-making
 - **Application text content:** Bootstrap default fonts throughout.
 - **Application images:** The image of Adam Smith is contained in an aside element on the "How to Play" page.

+## JavaScript Deliverable

+For this deliverable, I used JavaScript to make my app interactive.

+- **JavaScript support for future login:** My application will accept a submission of a username, password, and email (if applicable) from either the Login or Create Account section of the main page.
+It will store the username in localStorage and display it in the navbar.
+- **JavaScript support for future database data:** When a user completes a game (by playing twelve rounds), their score is stored in localStorage, along with a game ID and the username of the player.
+This data is shown in a table on the scores page.
+- **JavaScript support for future WebSocket:** My application generates mocked-up data about usernames and scores of other players that are currently playing and displays it in a table at the bottom of the gameplay page.
+- **JavaScript support for your application's interaction logic:** When a user starts a new game (by clicking New Game in the nav bar), random data is generated for fixed and variable costs and a demand curve and displayed on the gameplay page.
+The user can adjust their price and quantity and submit their choice for twelve rounds.
+The player's score and other data are adjusted on the gameplay display for each submission.